.st0{fill:#FFFFFF;}

 • Prominence

 The big difference is proximity: General search doesn’t care where you are, but in local search it’s the most important thing.
-In local search, backlinks from nearby sources are valued more than traditional high authority backlinks.
-(Your NAP on at least the home, contact, and about pages of your website is another important proximity signal.)
+In local search, backlinks from nearby sources are more valuable than traditional high authority backlinks.
+Your NAP on at least the home, contact, and about pages of your website is another important proximity signal.

 Useful, locally-oriented content signals all of these things to searchers and search engines alike, and enables your site to earn those local backlinks.
 Doing the math from above, these elements comprise nearly two-thirds of your organic local search ranking.